โ† Back to Blog

 8. A Focus Planner with Time Blocks

-For people who find blank planners overwhelming, the structure of a pre-formatted focus planner solves the "what do I write?" problem.
-If traditional planners haven't worked for you, our guide on alternatives to planners explores other approaches.
+For people who find blank planners overwhelming, the structure solves the "what do I write?" problem.
+Our guide on alternatives to planners explores other approaches.

 9. A Commonplace Notebook

 The value compounds over time.
-Flipping through old pages often surfaces connections between ideas that you'd never find in siloed digital tools.
-It's thinking made physical and browsable.
+Flipping through old pages surfaces connections between ideas you'd never find in siloed digital tools.

 10. A Distraction Notepad

-This technique acknowledges that distracting thoughts will arise (they always do) while preventing them from derailing your focus.
-It's a core strategy in Dr. Mihaly Csikszentmihalyi's research on maintaining flow states — acknowledging interruptions without following them.
+This acknowledges that distracting thoughts will arise while preventing them from derailing your focus.
+It's a core strategy in Dr. Mihaly Csikszentmihalyi's research on maintaining flow states.

 11. A Visual Progress Tracker